Akistapace/vtex-lazyLoading/README.md

 .--lazy-loaded    { /* Uses when element is visible */ }
 .--lazy-triggered { /* Uses when element is tracked */ }
 ```

+Note: If the element is inside a parent element that is hidden, the lazy load will only occur when the parent element is visible, this is good for when we have images in menus.

 ## License
 Open source licensed under the [MIT license](https://opensource.org/licenses/MIT).